Evolution of television

 In 1884, Paul Nipkow invented the first mechanical scanning device, which would become a key component in the development of television.

-In 1925, John Logie Baird demonstrated a functional television system using light-sensitive cells as receptors.
+In 1925, John Logie Baird demonstrated a working television system using light-sensitive cells as receivers.

 In the United States, experimental television broadcasts began in the early 1920s.